AFLplusplus/AFLplusplus/docs/parallel_fuzzing.md

 be underutilizing the hardware.
 So, parallelization is usually the right way to go.

-When targeting multiple unrelated binaries or using the tool in "dumb" (-n) mode, it is perfectly fine to just start up several fully separate instances of afl-fuzz.
+When targeting multiple unrelated binaries or using the tool in "non-instrumented" (-n) mode, it is perfectly fine to just start up several fully separate instances of afl-fuzz.
 The picture gets more complicated when you want to have multiple fuzzers hammering a common target: if a hard-to-hit but interesting test case is synthesized by one fuzzer, the remaining instances will not be able to use that input to guide their work.

 To help with this problem, afl-fuzz offers a simple way to synchronize test cases on the fly.